HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/customizing_content/friendlyurl_wcmviewer/wcm_config_wcmviewer_workfriendly.md

 You can construct friendly URLs that reference web content items, but HCL Web Content Manager itself does not generate friendly URLs by default.
 However, you can cause the web content viewer to generate friendly URLs.
 For more information, read *Changing the site URL after an installation*.
 For more detailed information, read *Defining friendly URLs without state information for pages in your site*

 These URLs are easier for users to remember and share and are a convenient way for users to create bookmarks to content items.
 External applications can also use friendly URLs to provide links directly to content items in the portal.
-To create effective friendly URLs for web content, you must understand how friendly URLs for portal pages are constructed and how friendly URLs for web content extend those URLs.
+To create effective friendly URLs for web content, you must understand how friendly URLs for DX pages are constructed and how friendly URLs for web content extend those URLs.

 ## How friendly URLs for pages are constructed